Fly-and-Ride Packing Essentials

 Timbuk2 Co-Pilot Roller Bag

-I use this carry-on roller on about 80% of my fly-and-rides.
+This carry-on roller goes to work on about 80% of our fly-and-rides.
 If you have somewhere you can leave this bag while you’re on your ride, then having a roller bag makes navigating airports much easier.
 If you are flying into and out of different airports, you’ll need to opt for a more compact duffle that you can pack on the bike.

 $230